-STEP 2: COMPLETE SSEG-GT-A APPLICATION FORM AND PROVIDE ZHOA WITH DETAIL OF THE PROPOSED INSTALLATION
+STEP 1: COMPLETE SSEG-GT-A APPLICATION FORM

-The SSEG-GT-A (Appendix 6, page 27) form must be filled in for all installations which are to be gridtied.
-ZHOA requires that the application form/s be signed by the property owner.
+Visit the ZHOA website and download the relevant application form/s as noted above.
+Alternatively, the forms are obtainable from the ZHOA office situated at 16 Old Johannesburg Road, Clubview.
+The SSEG-GT-A form must be filled in for all installations which are to be grid-tied.
+ZHOA requires that the application form/s to be signed by the property owner.
 Details of the proposed installer must also be provided.
 The property owner may need support from the proposed installer or a professional.
-Details that will need consideration: